What is Recruitment Marketing? - Complete Guide

 The most underappreciated yet crucial phase in the cold-calling process is script preparation.
 A planned script provides the talk with a flow, prevents interruptions, and aids in achieving your goal fast and effectively.
 One typical error that most recruiters make has a weak introduction.

 A compelling opening statement in the script is essential since it will determine whether the prospect wants to speak with you further.
 Moreover, you should learn from every successful or failed cold call.
 It is always better to discuss ideas, share lessons learned, and advance as a team.
+Calling tools such as FreJun help in recording and logging calls for reviewing and note-taking.

 Research reveals that just 20% of leads are followed up and closed.
 In other words, a simple lack of follow-up causes 80% of potential leads to vanishing into thin air.
 However, a follow-up call to a prospect presents more difficulties than a cold call in many ways.
 Nonetheless, a follow-up call is typically what kickstarts the sales cycle.
 Even though it seems like a laborious operation, candidate closing depends on it.